Aston Martin in Formula One: Customer Mercedes power units (2021–2025)

+Sergio Pérez was under contract to drive for them until 2022, but he was replaced by four-time World Drivers' Champion Sebastian Vettel, who previously drove at Ferrari, for the 2021 championship.
+He teamed up with Lance Stroll, son of owner Lawrence Stroll to complete the driver lineup.
+The team had also signed Nico Hülkenberg as their reserve and development driver.

 Vettel earned Aston Martin's first podium by finishing second in the Azerbaijan Grand Prix.
 Vettel finished second again in the Hungarian Grand Prix, but was disqualified due to a fuel sample issue.
 In June 2021, Team Principal Otmar Szafnauer confirmed that the team will expand its workforce from 535 to 800 employees.
 In September 2021, Aston Martin confirmed they would compete in 2022 with an unchanged driver lineup.
 In January 2022, Team Principal Otmar Szafnauer left after having spent 12 years with the team.
 Mike Krack, who had previously worked on BMW and Porsche motorsport teams, was announced as his replacement in the same month.
 In February 2022, Aramco was announced as the team's joint title sponsor after having secured a long-term partnership deal.
+In December 2023, Aramco signed a new five-year agreement to become an exclusive title sponsor for the team, while Cognizant would remain as a strategic partner.